 Generally, events on the island centre around the summer months – peak season – when there are more people around to enjoy all the festivities.
 Each main town is likely to have some kind of “summer evenings” mini-festival, with assorted events – art exhibitions, folklore evenings, singing, dancing, music, fishermen’s evenings – taking place from about mid-June to September, or thereabouts.
 Check the websites of the tourist offices listed below for an up-to-date schedule of events.

-One of the main events to look out for are performances of the famous Moreska dance.
+One of the main events to look out for is performances of the famous Moreska dance.
 These normally take place twice a week in the town during summer – check locally for more details.